you21979/node-ripple-bip32/README.md

 ## transaction sign ?

-To sign using the secret key generated using this library, please see below.
+To sign using the private key generated using this library, please see below.

 see https://github.com/you21979/node-ripple-sign-keypairs